 Last year, Stevenson was one of nine individuals chosen by National Geographic for its Travelers of the Year program which celebrates people who travel with passion and purpose.
 This honor is added to the growing list of accolades that she has received based on following her passion for tracing the pathways to foods that are a part of our heritage.

 This month on February 21, she’ll join the Accokeek Foundation for a lively discussion with panelists and cooking demonstrations around soul food justice.
 The event will take place from 4-6:30 pm at Joe’s Movement Emporium located Bunker Hill Road in Mt.
 Rainier, Maryland.
-For more information and to purchase tickets which are $5, click here.
+Visit the foundation’s site for more information and to purchase tickets which are $5.